farzanyazdanjou/coconut-open-api-js/README.md

 - `physical()`

-Set a filter which will tell the API to return only non-virtual locations.
+Set a filter which will tell the API to return only non-virtual locations. _(not publicly available yet)_

 - `providing(services: number | number[] | string | string[])`